 Why Add Static Route?

 It mostly depends on the network setup.
 Usually, you can add these static routes on your default router (if it can support) or core switch.
-When you have this setup, you do not need to add a static route to each computer separately on the network.
+When you have this kind of proper network setup, you do not need to add a static route to each computer separately on the network.
 But in a few exceptional cases, you may need to implement static routes on individual computers.
 Here are a few examples.

-- You have more than one internet router on the network and you need to send traffic to certain websites (based on their IP addresses) via different router than the default gateway.
+- You have more than one internet router on the network and you need to send traffic to certain websites (based on their IP addresses) via a different router than the default gateway.
 Let’s say, for example, all traffic to Netflix can be sent via the 2nd internet router where other website traffic can go through the 1st internet router.

 - There are several VLANs or subnets available on the network.
 Before building the proper routing table on the router or core switch, adding a static route on your Windows computer will help you to test the connectivity see the traffic flow.